Notre Dame de l’Assomption in Terre-de-Haut: Uncommon Attraction

-La Notre Dame de l’Assomption was built in the 19th century, though the inspiration for its name stems a good bit further back in time.
+La Notre Dame de l’Assomption was built in the 19th century.
+The inspiration for its name, though, stems much further back in time.

 As the story goes, the church was named in honor of a major French victory over British invaders.
 The date of the battle –August 15, 1666 – coincides with the traditional Catholic observance of the Assumption of Mary.
 This explains the name affixed to the quaint little church.